 Residential/Landlord Tenant Act

-Applicable to all rental units in Arizona.
+Applicable to all Arizona rentals.

 Shared Utilities Arrangements